-The MAT has a Governors' Handbook, which is issued to all Trustees and local Governors.
+The MAT has a Governors' Handbook, which is issued to all trustees and local governors.

-The training and induction provided for new Trustees will depend upon their existing experience but would always include a tour and a chance to meet staff and pupils.
-All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Trustees.
-As there are normally only one or two new Trustees a year, induction tends to be done informally and is tailored specifically to the individual.
-Advantage is taken of specific courses offered by the Local Authority and other bodies.
+The training and induction provided for new trustees will depend upon their existing experience but would always include a tour and a chance to meet staff and pupils.
+All trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as trustees.
+Advantage is taken from specific courses offered by the Local Authority and other bodies.

-There is a Trustees' development evening when the need arises (usually annually), which includes training sessions to keep the Trustees updated on relevant developments impacting on their roles and responsibilities.
+There is a trustees' development evening when the need arises (usually annually), which includes training sessions to keep the trustees updated on relevant developments impacting on their roles and responsibilities.